IASG/iasg.github.io/about.md

 ---
 layout: page
 title: About IASG
-permalink: /about/
+permalink: /
 include-in-navbar: yes
 ---
-The Information Assurance Student Group (IASG), a part of the Information Assurance Center at Iowa State University, holds weekly meetings on information security topics.
+The Information Assurance Student Group (IASG), a part of the Center for Cybersecurity Innovation & Outreach at Iowa State University, holds weekly meetings on information security topics.
 These meetings consist of conference-style presentations about various InfoSec-related topics including